DIY Christmas Lanterns Made From Porch Lights

 Can You Have Too Many Spindles?

-I was hoping to rest the Christmas lanterns on spindles, so I went to my collection of bits and pieces and spindles.
+I hoped to rest the Christmas lanterns on spindles, so I went to my collection of bits and pieces and spindles.
 Do you see the perfect pieces?

 I grabbed a couple of choices.
-I ended up deciding to use the one on the left cut into two pieces.
+I decided to use the one on the left cut into two pieces.

 Because I wanted the stands to vary in height, I moved the spindle to one side instead of cutting it in half on the compound miter saw.